 The Owner’s Draw Method

 The owner’s draw method takes your salary as a percentage of the company’s profits, but only the profits and not revenue.
 Business owners who use this method are not legally obligated to withhold for Medicare, Social Security, or federal and state income taxes when they take their paychecks.
 Come tax season, however, you’ll still have to report that income and pay the equivalent taxes on it.
-You must therefore keep accurate records of your own income and consistently put money away for your upcoming tax payment.
+You must, therefore, keep accurate records of your income and consistently put money away for your future tax payment.

 The Salary Method